Windows 10 Pro Is a Dead End For the Enterprise, Gartner Says - Slashdot

 Another component of Microsoft's current Windows 10 support strategy, something the company has labeled "paid supplemental servicing," was also out of bounds for those running Windows 10 Pro.
 The extra support, which Microsoft will sell at an undisclosed price, is available only to Enterprise and Education customers.
 Paid supplemental servicing adds 12 months to the 18 months provided free of charge.

-Any version of 10 is a dead end for enterprise (Score:3)
+Any version of 10 is a dead end for enterprise (Score:5, Insightful)

 forced OS upgrades, which often breaks the registry, poor control over Windows Updates, Windows update showing App store bullshit back onto the box even after you've removed it, etc.